MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 ms.reviewer: kvivek
 ---

-# Use the employee return to the workplace app
+# Use the Employee Return to the Workplace app

 This article provides step-by-step instructions to employees on how to use the employee app.
 Employees can check-in, answer the questions to determine whether they are eligible to enter into a facility, and respond to how they feel about returning to the workplace.